+on their web portals than those who do.
+The challenge for businesses is how to balance anti-fraud measures with providing a smooth and seamless customer experience.
 Unfortunately, sales and marketing teams often find themselves at loggerheads with the business fraud department over this issue.
 The former want to remove every possible barrier in the marketing funnel, while the latter naturally want to fight fraud with every weapon at their disposal… Here are a few examples of how this has happened:

 - Adding more security challenges for different products or channels undermines a seamless customer experience by creating new hoops for customers to jump through and more processes for them to follow.
 Customers simply do not understand why security for an existing relationship with your product or service can’t be automatically extended to new products and channels.

 - Declining transactions in order to prevent possible fraud often results in customers using other credit cards at the point of sale; this may be a temporary inconvenience, or it may mean that you lose your coveted “top-of-wallet” position.